Hiking Cinque Terre with Kids: What to Know

 We hadn’t intended on doing the full SVA hike from Levanto to Monterosso, but as we got going, it felt wrong for us to turn around, so we decided to do the full length.

-The beautiful blue waters of the Ligurian Sea as seen from the Monterosso to Levano trail in Cinque Terre, Italy
+The beautiful blue waters of the Ligurian Sea as seen from the Monterosso to Levano trail in Cinque Terre, Italy.

 At the beginning of this Cinque Terre hike, the views looking back at Levanto and beyond are really quite nice.
 The hiking trail also offers nice views of the beautiful blue water along the coastline.
 There are stretches where a well behaved toddler could easily walk, but most of the hike would be too difficult for them.

 There are stretches where the path goes through a beautiful, dense forest.
 The hiking trail becomes rocky and uneven close to the turn at the top of the cape.
-The decent into Monterosso was mostly on steps, but it transitions to paved road near the town.
+The descent into Monterosso was mostly on steps, but it transitions to paved road near the town.

-This 4.5m hike with 2,100 feet of cumulative elevation gain took us roughly 2.5 hours.
+This 7.2 km / 4.5 mile hike with 640 m / 2,100 feet of cumulative elevation gain took us roughly 2.5 hours.

 Hiking in Cinque Terre with Kids